 You can send updates to published extracts from Tableau Desktop.
 This option is best for refreshing extracts of data you maintain on your local network.

-In Tableau Desktop, connect to the data source that is published to Tableau Online or open a workbook that connects to it.
+In Tableau Desktop, connect to the data source that is published to Tableau Cloud or open a workbook that connects to it.

 To connect to the server, use the address https://online.tableau.com.